-These planners charge fees for their services, which may include hourly rates, flat fees, or a retainer-based model.
+Advice-Only planners charge transparent fees for their services, which may include hourly rates, flat fees, or a retainer-based model.
 They do not receive commissions from financial product sales or other third parties.

 - Can Advice-Only financial planners help with specific financial goals or life events?